jcholol/DetectIt/README.md

-# Detect it is a video shot boundary detection system.
+# Detect it
+This program is a video-shot boundary detection system.